OpenSourceEconomics/lcm/docs/source/design_notes/vectorization.rst

 - dispatchers such as vmap and functions that build on it are used to achieve the other cases.

+..
+Note:: While one might think that vectorization is only about performance, this is absolutely not the case.
+The dispatchers reduce complexity enormously.
+Firstly, because they are basically a form of encapsulation: The exact representation of the state space is irrelevant as long as there is a corresponding dispatcher.
+Secondly, They facilitate the reuse of functions.
+Thirdly, writing functions for the scalar case is much easier and faster.

 Current implementation
 ----------------------